Tree nut allergy factsheet

 It is important to always check the package and ingredient list of all foods your child eats.

-In Australia, allergens are shown in bold each time they appear in an ingredient list.
-Packaged foods may have a warning on the label that "may contain traces of tree nuts".
+In Australia, allergens are bolded each time they appear in an ingredient list.
+Packaged foods may have a warning on the label that they "may contain traces of tree nuts."
+This means the food is made in a facility that also makes foods that contain tree nuts.
+Talk to your child’s doctor about whether they can eat these foods.

-Always tell the staff that your child has a tree nuts allergy when eating out.
+When eating out, always tell the staff that your child has a tree-nut allergy.
 This will help you find safe foods and avoid contamination.

 If you cannot confirm that food does not contain tree nuts, it is safest for your child to avoid it.